-Community Case Workers provide assistance to the primary caregiver in recruiting, training and selecting reliable Respite Contractors to assume responsibility for their child/adult and/or children.
-Families also receive subsidy funds in order to hire/pay the selected Respite Contractor.
+Community Case Workers provide assistance to the primary caregiver in recruiting, training and selecting reliable Respite Providers to assume responsibility for their child/adult and/or children.
+Families also receive subsidy funds in order to hire/pay the selected Respite Provider.

-People who are enthusiastic, dependable, supportive, caring and have a strong desire to help others are ideal candidates to become a Respite Contractor.
-Backgrounds in teaching, nursing, social work, health care and home support are advantageous to this type of work but are not a pre-requisite.
+People who are enthusiastic, dependable, supportive, caring and have a strong desire to help others are ideal candidates to become a Respite Provider.
+Backgrounds in teaching, nursing, social work, health care, and home support are advantageous to this type of work but are not a pre-requisite.
 Hours are variable consisting of daytime, evening and weekend time periods.